hamzapQA/ims-demo/README.md

 ### Integration Tests
-Integration Tests make use of Mockito and aure used to test functionality of classes and controlelrs, domain and actions.
+Integration Tests make use of Mockito and aure used to test functionality of classes and controllers, domain and actions.
 Here is an example of a integration test to test the functionality of the create() method in CustomerController:
 ```
 	@Test
 	public void testCreate() {